executors/issaquah_2016/explanatory.md

 `executor_index`, and its default value is `std::size_t`.

-**Execution context type.** `executor_context` simply names the type of an executor's execution context by decaying the result of its member function `.context`.
-This default cannot be overriden by a member type because `.context`'s result is authoritative.
+**Execution context type.** `executor_context` simply names the type of an executor's execution context by decaying the result of its member function or free function `context`.
+This default cannot be overriden by a member type because `context`'s result is authoritative.

 **Associated `Future` type.** `executor_future` names the type of an executor's associated future type, which is the type of object returned by asynchronous,